ankitabhatt17/SwaggerDemo/README.md

 https://springframework.guru/spring-boot-with-lombok-part-1/

-Stub =  Will be only used in unit testing ( Class that will return some kind of dumy data)
+Stub =  Will be only used in unit testing ( Class that will return some kind of dumy data) You create

+mockito=

+1) Nice Mock = When a method which is not declare mockito will send default value